 Whatever your choice, make sure that the drum throne you choose is at least height adjustable.
 This is important because you’ll want to find the best position for your height.
 A shorter person will usually have a lower seat and a taller person a higher seat.

 Some thrones have the ability to be adjusted on the fly.
 Which in gig scenarios might be something you’ll want to consider.
 However, I don’t know many drummers that will be constantly adjusting the height of their throne during a show.
 So for that reason, I don’t think quick adjustability needs to be a factor a drummer should take into consideration.

 Capacity & Stability

 Drum thrones are designed so that the majority of people can use them.
-However, some of us are bigger and heavier than the others.
+However, some of us are bigger and heavier than others.
 That is why you’ll want to consider a stool that is able to withstand your particular weight.